-At this time I also wanted a computer, and I had a Commodore Vic 20 on my radar screen, but my mom could not afford this either.
+At this time I also wanted a computer, a Commodore Vic 20, but my mom could not afford this either.
 So I asked everyone I knew to just give me money for my birthday and Christmas, for the computer.

 I had to make a tough decision that night.
 Buy the figures tonight, or save money for a computer that I only had 1/3 of the money for.
 I tell you, that was a very hard choice for me.
-I chose the computer.
+I chose to continue to save for the computer.

-I got a newspaper route and saved that money up until I had the full $300 for the computer, then I dropped the route, bought the computer and thus changed my course in life.
+I got a newspaper route and saved that money up until I had the full $299 for that Commodore Vic 20 computer, then I dropped the route, bought the computer and thus changed my course in life.